 Rates holiday for businesses

-There will be a three month rates holiday for all business ratepayers, excluding public sector and utilities.
+There will be a four-month rates holiday for all business ratepayers, excluding public sector and utilities.

-This means that no rates will be charged for April, May and June 2020.
-This automatically reduces the 2020-21 annual rate bill for business ratepayers by 25 per cent.
+This means that no rates will be charged for April, May June and July 2020.
 This amount does not need to be paid back.